-If your landlord started court action to evict you before coronavirus
+If your landlord has already started court action to evict you

-If the court has already sent you a possession order saying you’ll be evicted, get help from an adviser as soon as possible.
+If you’ve got a possession order from the court saying you’ll be evicted, talk to an adviser as soon as possible.
 You might be able to stop the eviction, but you’ll only have a short amount of time to take action.

 If you’re not sure when your deadline is or if you think you might have missed it, contact the court or your solicitor or adviser if you have one.

-Your landlord may already have got a possession order from the court or you could have received an N54 Notice of Eviction.
+Your landlord might already have got a possession order from the court or you could have received an N54 Notice of Eviction.